formester/formester-site/content/blog/form-builders-faceoff-jotform-vs-typeform-in-2023.md

 #### a.
 Branding Kit

-**JotForm:** JotForm offers a comprehensive branding kit that allows users to customize their forms and surveys with their own branding elements.
+**Jotform:** JotForm offers a comprehensive branding kit that allows users to customize their forms and surveys with their own branding elements.
 This includes the ability to add custom logos, colors, fonts, and even CSS customization enabling users to provide a cohesive and branded experience for their respondents.

 **Typeform:** Typeform also provides a branding kit, albeit with some limitations compared to JotForm.
 Users can add their own logo and customize colors to match their brand.
 However, the customization options in terms of fonts and advanced CSS styling may be more limited in Typeform's branding kit.

 #### b.
 White Labeling

-**JotForm:** Jotform allows users to white label forms, removing JotForm branding and customizing the form URL with their own domain.
+**Jotform:** Jotform allows users to white label forms, removing JotForm branding and customizing the form URL with their own domain.

 **Typeform:** Typeform does not provide native white labeling options, so Typeform branding remains visible on the forms.

 #### c.
 Brand Invasiveness

-**JotForm:** JotForm offers users the flexibility to customize the branding and appearance of their forms while maintaining a professional and non-invasive user experience.
+**Jotform:** JotForm offers users the flexibility to customize the branding and appearance of their forms while maintaining a professional and non-invasive user experience.

 **Typeform:** Typeform, on the other hand, has a more prominent and distinct brand presence within the form interface.
 While users can still add their own logos and colors, the Typeform branding remains more visible and pronounced, as a result of the unique visual style and design choices that are characteristic of Typeform's brand, which may have a stronger presence throughout the form experience.

 ### 9. Language Localization & Translation

-**JotForm:** Jotform offers multilingual form support, allowing users to create forms in multiple languages and cater to a diverse audience.
+**Jotform:** Jotform offers multilingual form support, allowing users to create forms in multiple languages and cater to a diverse audience.

 **Typeform:** Typeform has some level of language localization but may not have the same level of flexibility and customization options as JotForm.